DOI10.47051/SJXO6764

 White Worm-Lizards have 4–10 pre-cloacal glands that produce a secretion that leaves a trail on the substrate.2325 In this way, individuals can orient themselves along fixed paths and tunnels.23 Through smell, the worm lizards also have the ability to follow the chemical trail left by leafcutter ants.26,27 When an Amphisbaena alba finds an active ant trail, it follows it until it reaches the nest, where it buries itself.16 Inside the nest, the reptile may never visit the delicate fungus crops that are vital for the survival of the ants, as this could elicit a defense reaction by the ants, which are known to harm A. alba.16 Instead, the worm lizard frequents the chambers used as “garbage dumps” within the nests.16 For A. alba, the ant nests are a hiding place as well as a hunting ground, since these are inhabited by insects they use as food, such as adults and larvae of the Coleosis biloba beetle,28 spiders, and cockroaches.16

-The presence of Amphisbaena alba in leafcutter ant nests is supported by the fact the parasite Raillietiella gigliolii is found in the lungs of the amphisbaenian.29,30 This parasite uses an insect as an intermediate host, but ants are too small to ingest R. gigliolii eggs.29 For the egg’s development, they need to be ingested by a larger host.29 In the nests of the ant Atta cephalotes, the faeces of A. alba are quickly cut and transferred to the chambers used as a garbage dump, where they are presumably ingested by the larva of the beetle C. biloba.16,29 Amphisbaena alba is also host to other parasites, including protozoans (genera Choleoeimeria and Isospora)31 and nematodes (Maracaya belemensis, Aplectana albae, A. minaensis, Tachygonetria vivipara, and certain species in the genera Alaeuris and Gyrinicola).3234
+The presence of Amphisbaena alba in leafcutter ant nests is supported by the fact the parasite Raillietiella gigliolii is found in the lungs of the amphisbaenian.29,30 This parasite uses an insect as an intermediate host, but ants are too small to ingest R. gigliolii eggs.29 For the egg’s development, they need to be ingested by a larger host.29 In the nests of the ant Atta cephalotes, the feces of A. alba are quickly cut and transferred to the chambers used as a garbage dump, where they are presumably ingested by the larva of the beetle C. biloba.16,29 Amphisbaena alba is also host to other parasites, including protozoans (genera Choleoeimeria and Isospora)31 and nematodes (Maracaya belemensis, Aplectana albae, A. minaensis, Tachygonetria vivipara, and certain species in the genera Alaeuris and Gyrinicola).3234

 Amphisbaena alba is known as mãe de saúva (=mother of leafcutting ants) in Brazil, which reflects its association with ant nests.”